 - Cleaning the fill valve involves removing screws, fill caps, washers and gaskets.
 Mishandling these might mean that you need to replace the whole mechanism.

 - Not to mention the cleaning, scrubbing and putting it back in place correctly.
 It’s best to not do it yourself and call the professionals.

 - Make sure the float ball is not mounted too low on the toilet float arm.
 It’s easy to increase water flow by bending the arm slightly upward, so the ball does not fall to the bottom of the tank.

 - However, if this still does not work, you may need to install a new float ball or consult your local plumber about replacing the old-style mechanism with a newer one.

 Fix a Valve Tube Problem

-The valve tube must be cleaned of debris to fix a clogged one.
+The valve tube must be cleaned of debris to fix a blocked one.
 But this requires removing and replacing hardware that would require gentleness and technique.
 Mishandling such mechanisms may end up in damaged washers.
 We suggest you call a plumber.